omercha/hyrule-cookbook/README.md

 - The recipe data used in this project is maintained in a separate repository as a public JSON file.
 You can find it [here](https://github.com/omercha/zelda-recipes-json).

 ## License
-This dataset is made available under the MIT License.
+This project is made available under the MIT License.
 See the `LICENSE` file for more details.